architecture-building-systems/CityEnergyAnalyst/cea/demand/metamodel/nn_generator/readme.md

 NOTE:
 The radiation file should be already generated, therefore, if not already done, navigate to the following folder:
-    ...cea\resources\radiation_daysim
+    *...cea\resources\radiation_daysim
 and run the following script:
     radiation_main.py

-To run, do:
+To run the neural net, do:
-1. check the nn_settings.py file
+1. check the settings in default.config file
 2. run the scalar_sampler.py
 3. run scaler_fit.py

 4. Now there are two posibilities for starting the training:
-    4.1. the first is to generate x number of samples (100 in this example) and then train the network (these samples will be constant in all epochs):
+    4.1. the first is to generate x number of samples (100 in this example), [this is good for running calibration too] and then train the network (these samples will be constant in all epochs):
         - run nn_pretrainer_pipeline.py
     4.2. the second is to randomly generate a smaller number of samples (max 10)